Synnotech-AG/Baikor_R.Addon/README.md

 - Working CIVITAS/CORE 1.7.x Ansible environment and Kubernetes access
 - Existing Keycloak tenant realm, DNS and HTTPS configuration
 - Operator-managed PostgreSQL server with PostGIS, TLS and persistent storage
-- Read access to this repository and credentials with read access to the configured container and Helm chart registries
+- Read access to the registries hosting the Baikor_R container image and Helm chart

 The addon creates its own database and roles on the supplied PostgreSQL server; it does not install a database server in production.
 The tested release combination